Carnival Horizon: Itinerary

 Carnival Horizon embarked on her maiden voyage on April 2, 2018 from Barcelona for a 13-day Mediterranean sailing, visiting ports of call in Italy, Croatia, Greece, and Malta.
 The ship continued a series of cruises for a short season in the Mediterranean before re-positioning to New York City in May for the remainder of summer 2018.
 From New York, she operated sailings to the Caribbean and Bermuda before re-positioning to Miami in September, where she offers year-round six-night cruises to the Western Caribbean and eight-night cruises to the Eastern and Southern Caribbean.

 Incidents

+On November 8 2025, the body of 18-year old Anna Kepler was found under a bed rolled in a blanket and concealed by life vests.
+She had boarded the vessel along with her father, stepmother and two step-siblings (a 16-year old male and 9-year old female) on November 2; the ship was departing Miami, Florida, for a 5-night Caribbean cruise.
+The FBI informed the family that the 16-year old male maybe implicated for Anna's death, though no cause of death has yet been published.

-On March 16, 2022, a male passenger jumped from the 11th deck into the water around 7pm after departing Grand Turk in the Turks and Caicos.
+On March 16 2022, a male passenger jumped from the 11th deck into the water around 19:00 after departing Grand Turk in the Turks and Caicos.
 The ship immediately initiated search and rescue procedures.
-The US Coast Guard was notified and the body of the passenger was located at approximately 9pm.
+The US Coast Guard was notified and the body of the passenger was located at approximately 21:00.

 On November 15, 2019, a passenger fell four stories off a balcony to his death from a lower deck of the ship just as it was returning to Miami, Florida.
 The medical staff on board the ship responded to the incident; however, they could not revive him.
 According to the medical examiner's office, it was revealed that the passenger's death was due to blunt force trauma and not a suicide.